The SKIRT project

 ◆ includePolarization()

-ElectronMix::includePolarization ( ) const
+bool ElectronMix::includePolarization ( ) const

 inline

-This function returns the value of the discoverable Boolean property includePolarization : "include support for polarization" .
+This function returns the value of the discoverable Boolean property includePolarization: "include support for polarization".

-The default value for this property is given by the conditional value expression "false" .
+The default value for this property is given by the conditional value expression "false".

 This property is displayed only if the Boolean expression "Level2" evaluates to true after replacing the names by true or false depending on their presence.